 The Amex Gold Card offers some potentially valuable purchase protection and extended warranty.
 While you’ll want to check your cardmember agreement for all the details, you can potentially expect:

 - Purchase protection, offering protection on eligible purchases that are accidentally damaged, stolen, or lost; valid for up to 90 days, $10,000 per occurrence, and $50,000 per calendar year

 - Extended warranty, where you can get up to one extra year added to the original manufacturer’s warranty, for warranties of five years or less

 Trip Delay Coverage

-The Amex Gold Card will offer trip delay coverage in situations where your flight is delayed by over 12 hours.
+This is new as of 2020.
+The Amex Gold Card offers trip delay coverage in situations where your flight is delayed by over 12 hours.
 You’re entitled to up to $300 per trip for necessary expenses, like hotels, meals, and other essentials.
-You’re eligible to make 2 claims per 12 consecutive month period.
+You’re eligible to make two claims per 12 consecutive month period.